-Exploring Gorgeous Walnut Canyon National Monument in Flagstaff, Arizona
+Exploring Gorgeous Walnut Canyon National Monument in Northern Arizona

 Walnut Canyon is a truly amazing sight.
 The 60+ million year old canyon is 20 feet long, 400 feet deep, and 1/4 mile wide.
 As you hike the trails, you will notice a diverse assortment of plant life including ponderosa pine, juniper woodland, upper Sonoran desert, mixed conifer forest, and riparian bottomlands.

 Hiking at the Canyon

 There are 2 trails to enjoy the beautiful scenery at Walnut Canyon National Monument: The Rim trail and the Island trail.
 Because of the short distance, it’s best to combine both trails into a single visit.
 Views are great along both trails, especially the Island Trail.

 The Rim Trail follows a short, easy course along the rim of the trail.
 You will pass beautiful ponderosa pine forests along the 0.7 mile round-trip journey (the hike should take about 30 minutes or so).
 There are 2 scenic overlooks to enjoy the beautiful views.
 In addition, you will experience some nice views of the San Francisco Peaks (on clear days).
 This trail is very easy and suitable for almost everyone.

 Check out these great views from the overlook!

 The Island Trail is moderately challenging, with a 185 step downhill and uphill climb (not too challenging as there is a staircase, however, a great workout for your lungs and legs).
 The trail could be rough for the unfit, especially those not accustomed to the high elevation (7000 feet).
 The views are incredible, so if you are up for it, go for it, just be sure to just take plenty of breaks along the way.
 You will see tourists of all different fitness levels out there enjoying the tremendous views.
 Don’t focus on how many time you have to stop, rather that you complete the journey!